rod-meaney/cp-led-matrix/README.md

 4. (Re)connect the Micro USB from your Pico to the Computer You will have unplugged it to connect the cables.
-Stop Thonny IDE and restart code.py running
+Stop Thonny IDE and restart code.py

 5. Turn on the Power to your Matix and cross your fingers.
 Hopefully it all works and you can play with the WebSite IDE